open-source-labs/Reactime/README.md

 takes time for Chrome to load this.
 Try refreshing your application a couple times until you see Reactime running.

+### ❓ <b>Why do I need to have React Dev Tools enabled?</b>

+Reactime works in tandem with the React Developer Tools to access a React application's Fiber tree; under the hood, Reactime traverses the Fiber tree through the React Developer Tool's global hook, pulling all relevant information needed to display to the developer

 ### ❓ <b>There is a black screen instead of the Reactime extension</b>

 Try refreshing the application you want to test and refresh the DevTools by